renarepenning/machinelearninglabs/README.md

 HW 3 - Analyzing a data set with 5% noise using PLA, Pocket, and a Linear Regression.
 3b Demonstrates these algorithms on a 5D data set.

 HW 4 - "Demonstrating leave-one-out cross validation for nonlinear regression": using regularized regression without cross validation.

+HW 5 - Identifying handwriten digits using two-dimensional features (average-intensity and symmetry); implementation of k-nearest neighbor classifier and RBF classifier algorithms.